Blue Bird reduced no call, no shows by 30% with TeamSense. Learn How.

 Unexcused Absences: When No Excuse Suffices

 On the other hand, unexcused absences occur when an employee misses work without a valid reason or without seeking prior approval from their supervisor or manager.
 These absences can lead to disciplinary actions, decreased productivity, and even job loss if they become a pattern.
-Examples of unexcused absences include skipping work without notice(often referred to as a “no call, no show), taking an unplanned personal day, missing work without approval, or failing to provide adequate documentation for an absence.
+Examples of unexcused absences include skipping work without notice, taking an unplanned personal day, missing work without approval, or failing to provide adequate documentation for an absence.

 Striking a Balance: Attendance Management Strategies